 - A performance bond is typically around 1-3% of the contract’s total value.

 A performance bond involves three parties: the principal who will be doing the work, the obligee who wants the job done correctly, and the surety that provides the bond.

 After you win a bid on a new job (which requires a bid bond), you may need to obtain a performance bond to reassure the project owner that you’ll follow through and complete the project as promised.
 This offers the project owner financial and legal security, ensuring that unforeseen circumstances don’t throw a project off-kilter.

 Performance bonds may protect project owners if their contractors are having a difficult time completing a project per the original agreement.
 If the contractor can’t finish the project, the surety has a variety of ways they can remedy the situation.

 When do you need a performance bond?

 If you’re a contractor wishing to bid on a government project, you’ll eventually need a performance bond.
 Many private-sector projects also require surety bonds, depending on the contract terms and the project owner’s preferences.
-Another way performance bonds are used, are for subcontractors.
+Subcontractors may also need performance bonds.
 It is an excellent risk mitigation tool for general and prime contractors to use.
 This ensures their subcontractor will successfully complete their work.